manosl7/hyperledger-ssi-app/README.md

 yarn start

-In the second terminal start Agent Manos by issuing the following command :
+In the second terminal start Agent Manos by issuing the following commands :

 cd hyperledger-ssi-app/demo/agents/Manos